-Whether you are planning a summer vacation get-a-way or need to travel for business, the question often comes up about what to do with your dog and other pets while you are traveling.
+Whether you are planning a summer vacation getaway or need to travel for business, the question often comes up about what to do with your dog and other pets while you are traveling.

-This may be a good option if your dog isn’t sensitive to a lot of noise and likes other dogs.
+One option is to use a boarding kennel.
+Boarding kennels can be a good option if your dog isn’t sensitive to a lot of noise and likes other dogs.

 I have personal experience with boarding kennels as I have worked in several of them.
-The ones I worked in were top notch facilities that tried to do the best for the dogs there.
+The ones I worked in were top-notch facilities that tried to do the best for the dogs there.
 Many of the dogs did fine but there were a few that were just totally traumatized by the whole experience.

-- How often will your dog be taken out for exercise and potty breaks.
+- How often will your dog be taken out for exercise and potty breaks?

-- Will they administer your dog’s medication (if your dog needs to take meds on a regular basis).
+- Will they administer your dog’s medication (if your dog needs to take meds on a regular basis)?

 - Ask for references.

-- How often are they fed and watered.
+- How often are they fed and watered?

-- Are you allowed to bring their favorite toy and their own bedding (it may help your dog feel more at home).
+- Are you allowed to bring their favorite toy and their own bedding (it may help your dog feel more at home)?